Libera-Chat/libera-chat.github.io/bylaws.md

 1. The monthly general meeting may suspend a member from the organisation for any reason.
 The person in question to be suspended may not vote or participate during the discussion of their suspension.

+2. If a member's staff status on the Libera Chat IRC network is suspended, a discussion and vote on suspending their membership should be held on the next monthly general meeting.
+If the member is not suspended, their staff status should be reinstated.

 ## Interpretation of the bylaws